cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***Consumer Rewards Distribution***: If a consumer chain sends to the provider chain an amount `T` of tokens as reward for providing security, then
   - `T` (equivalent) tokens MUST be eventually minted on the provider chain and then distributed among the validators that are part of the validator set;
   - the total supply of tokens MUST be preserved, i.e., the `T` (original) tokens are escrowed on the consumer chain.

-- ***Distribution Invariant***: If a consumer chain sends to the provider chain an amount `T` of tokens as reward for providing security, then
-  - `T` (equivalent) tokens are eventually minted on the provider chain and then distributed among the validators that are part of the validator set;
-  - the total supply of tokens is preserved, i.e., the `T` (original) tokens are escrowed on the consumer chain.

-- ***Distribution Invariant***: If a consumer chain sends to the provider chain an amount `T` of tokens as reward for providing security, then
-  - `T` (equivalent) tokens are eventually minted on the provider chain and then distributed among the validators that are part of the validator set;
-  - the total supply of tokens is preserved, i.e., the `T` (original) tokens are escrowed on the consumer chain.

 ### CCV Channel
 [&uparrow; Back to Outline](#outline)